-effective against measles.
-32 The CDC's website further states that M ost people who are vaccinated with MMR & MMRV will be protected for life.
-33 The Secretary, however, in a CBS news interview, asserted that we're always going to have the measles, no matter what happens, as the vaccine wanes very quickly.
-34
+against the measles is to get the measles, mumps, and rubella (MMR) vaccine."31 The CDC further notes that one dose of the MMR vaccine is 93% effective against measles, and two doses are 97% effective against measles.
+32 The CDC's website further states that "[M]ost people who are vaccinated with MMR & MMRV will be protected for life."33 The Secretary, however, in a CBS news interview, asserted that "we're always going to have the measles, no matter what happens, as the vaccine wanes very quickly."34

-- 50. In late March, senior leaders at the CDC ordered staff not to release their experts' assessment that found the risk of catching measles is increased in areas near outbreaks where vaccination rates are lagging.
+- 51. In late March, senior leaders at the CDC ordered staff not to release their experts' assessment that found the risk of catching measles is increased in areas near outbreaks where vaccination rates are lagging.
 The report would have emphasized the importance of vaccinating people against the measles that, by that time, had spread to 19 states.
-A CDC spokesperson said in a written statement that the agency decided against releasing the assessment because it does not say anything that the public does not already know.
-35 - 51.
-On March 25, 2025, the Secretary announced the immediate rescission of approximately 11 billion in public health funds that states and localities were relying on to support core immunization infrastructure.36 As one state's department of health noted: sudden loss of federal funding threatens Colorado's ability to track Covid trends and other emerging diseases, modernize disease data systems, respond to outbreaks, and provide critical immunization access, outreach, and education leaving communities more vulnerable to future public health crises.
-37
+A CDC spokesperson said in a written statement that the agency decided against releasing the assessment "because it does not say anything that the public does not already know."35 - 52.
+On March 25, 2025, the Secretary announced the immediate rescission of approximately \$11 billion in public health funds that states and localities were relying on to support core immunization infrastructure.36 As one state's department of health noted: "sudden loss of federal funding threatens Colorado's ability to track Covid trends and other emerging diseases,